Strange English Sporting Exploits

-Fast forward seven centuries or so and the egg throwing continues.
+Fast forward seven centuries or so and the egg-throwing continues.
 Teams come from many countries to compete in the events.
-The egg throwing game is played all over the world and simply means tossing an uncooked hen’s egg to a partner at an increasing distance until the fragile missile breaks.
+The egg-throwing game is played all over the world and simply involves tossing an uncooked hen’s egg to a partner at an increasing distance until the fragile missile breaks.
 Germany currently holds the distance record of 76.7 metres (251 feet).

 British eccentricity is on display every summer at the London Chap Olympiad, which is devoted to the art and sport of the perfect English gentleman.
 There is a jousting contest with bicycles for mounts, furled umbrellas for lances, and briefcases as shields.
 Other events include lobster fencing, aunt avoidance (“competitors must make it from one end of the track to the other, avoiding absurd requests from aunts while keeping a lit pipe and with a chap-like saunter”), and bread basketball.

 The World Snail Racing Championship is held in the village of Congham, Norfolk every July.
 It all begins with a rousing cheer of “Ready.
 Steady.
 Slow.”
 Competitors slither from the centre of a circle to its edge.
 The record time for the 13-inch course is two minutes set by a snail called Charlie in 1995.

 Another breathtakingly exciting contest is Worm Charming, held in Willaston, Cheshire.
 The official website tells of the origin, “On Saturday 5th July 1980 local Willaston farmer’s son, Tom Shufflebotham (of course) amazed a disbelieving world by charming a total of 511 worms out of the ground in half an hour.”
 Apparently, the usual technique involves jabbing a standard garden fork into the ground and vibrating it.
 This causes the worms to emerge above ground.